chini5ko/bash/README.md

 # Easy bash
-It is a simple guide that you can scrow down easily and learn quickly.
+It is a simple guide that you can scrow down easily and learn quickly (assuming that you have some programming experience).

 #### 2 points before we start